Catherine Called Birdy (film): Production

 In February 2021, it was announced that Dunham had scripted and would direct a film based on the children's novel Catherine, Called Birdy by Karen Cushman that was "her longtime passion project".
 At the end of March 2021, it was announced that Billie Piper, Andrew Scott and Bella Ramsey were included in the main cast.
 On 1 April 2021, it was reported that Joe Alwyn and Dean-Charles Chapman had joined the cast.

 Principal photography began on 30 March 2021 in close proximity to Stokesay Castle in Shropshire, England.

+Bella Ramsey wrote "Birdy Song" for the film.
+Ramsey wrote the song when they were 10, channeling the feelings of exclusion when their friends were unkind to them at a sleepover.

 Release

 The film had its world premiere at the Toronto International Film Festival in September 2022.
 It was released in a limited release on September 23, 2022, by Amazon Studios, prior to streaming on Prime Video on October 7, 2022.

 Reception

 On the review aggregator Rotten Tomatoes, 88% of 127 critics' reviews are positive, with an average rating of 7.2/10.
 The website's consensus reads, "Bringing a beloved book brilliantly to life, Catherine Called Birdy proves a well-told coming-of-age story can feel fresh regardless of the period setting."
-On Metacritic, the film has a weighted average score of 74 out of 100, based on 34 critics, indicating "generally favorable reviews".
-David Fear with Rolling Stone said the film was "the perfect mix of funny, irreverent and outraged," calling Dunham's adaptation "deliriously fun yet pointed," and lead actress Ramsey "a gift from the casting gods."
+On Metacritic, the film has a weighted average score of 74 out of 100, based on 34 critics, indicating "generally favorable" reviews.

+David Fear with Rolling Stone said the film was "the perfect mix of funny, irreverent and outraged," calling Dunham's adaptation "deliriously fun yet pointed," and lead actor Ramsey "a gift from the casting gods."

 Giving the film four out of five stars, Adrian Horton with The Guardian acknowledged that "the midsection drags a bit," but concluded that "in Dunham’s hands, the throughline of enduring and discovering one’s worth, however historically imagined, is at once a comfort and a lark."